Foreign Investment in Brazil | A StartBrazil Research Report

 The Three Pathways

-Brazil offers foreign nationals three routes to residency through investment.
-They share a legal framework but diverge sharply on cost, outcome — and who actually uses them.
+Brazilian law offers foreign nationals three routes to residency by investment.
+They share an underlying legal framework but diverge sharply on cost, outcome — and who actually uses them.

 Real Estate Investor